meandavejustice/min-vid/docs/metrics.md

   * method: `play-from-history`
     * Sent play-from-history link is engaged from replay view.
 This pulls multiple items from the history array, adds them to the queue, and starts playback.

-* Object: `confirm_view` (_Confirm launching of YouTube playlist or individual video_)
-  * method: `cancel`
-  * method: `launch:playlist:${action}`
-    * Sent when playlist launched from overlay or context menu.
-    * 'action' is either going to be 'send-to-queue' or 'play'
-    * If you're watching a playlist and you click the min vid overlay, it will give you a choice.
-  * method: `launch:video:${action}`
-    * Sent when playlist launched from overlay or context menu.
-    * 'video' segment of method refers to individual videos launched, which are part of a playlist.
-    * 'action' is either going to be 'send-to-queue' or 'play'

-* Object: `queue_view`
-  * method: `clear:queue`
-  * method: `clear:history`
-  * method: `track-added-from-history`
-    * add track to bottom of queue from the history tab
-  * method: `track-expedited`
-    * track pushed to top of queue from queue tab
-  * method: `track-reordered`
-    * drag n drop reordering event

 * Object: `overlay_icon`
   * method: `launch`